mearashadowfax/ScrewFast/README.md

 - **GSAP Integration:** Impress with professional and polished animations.
 - **Markdown Content Collections:** Organize and manage your content seamlessly.
 - **SEO and Responsiveness:** Ensure your site is discoverable and accessible on any device.

+## What's New

+### Added Features
+- [x] **Social Share Component**:
+  - Enables users to share blog posts on social media platforms.
+  - Provides easy sharing of a blog post's title and URL.
+  - Integrates Clipboard.js for link URL copy functionality.

+- [x] **Bookmark Button Component**:
+  - Allows users to bookmark blog posts for later reference.
+  - Provides a visual indication of whether a post is bookmarked.
+  - Utilizes `localStorage` to store bookmarks locally in the browser.
+  - For server-side rendering (SSR) or dynamic pages, replace `localStorage` with cookies to persist bookmarked posts.
+    - This change allows bookmarked posts to be rendered dynamically based on the user's bookmarks.

+- [x] **Post Feedback Component**:
+  - Collects user feedback at the end of each blog post.
+  - Serves as a UI demonstration with no live back-end integration.

+### Planned Improvements
+- [ ] Add support for internationalization (i18n).
+- [ ] Implement a table of contents (ToC) sidebar for blog articles.
+- [ ] Integrate the Starlight documentation theme.

+### Bug Fixes
+- Currently, there are no known bugs.
+If you encounter any issues, please report them on our [issues page](https://github.com/mearashadowfax/ScrewFast/issues).

 ## Getting Started